gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Mobs Guide.md

 - The Invincible Mobs from 1.17.0 have been removed entirely but if you obtain an Invincible Axolotl in a bucket they will turn into a Disappearing Axolotl in a Bucket.
 Warning don't place it down because it will immediately disappear

 **1.21.60**
-- You can create Shulker Logged Blocks by pushing a Shulker into a block via piston
 - Pillagers, Vindicators, and Evokers, for some strange reason, can pick up a White Banner, and will even trade their weapons for it.
-- Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to English will make it possible to name Mobs "Name Tag" which is illegal
-- Using this setup you can obtain floating wind charges that are not moving https://www.youtube.com/shorts/gcm_0NAtwtE
-- Pushing a Witch into an end portal while it is drinking a potion will keep it in it's drinking animation
-- Removing the mob that a Fox is attacking will cause the Fox to stay in its attacking animation.
-To keep it from resetting, you can relog and it will be permanent.
-- Drowneds that pick up tridents in this version won't be able to throw them

 **Preview 1.21.70.25**
 - Shulker Bullets in this version conflict Levitation that lasts 200 seconds instead of 10, using this idea you can let the shulker bullet hit a fish and scoop it up allowing for a fish with 200 seconds of levitation that will be saved.